Universal Health Services Beats on Both Top and Bottom Lines

-For the quarter ended March 31 (Q1), Universal Health Services beat expectations on revenues and beat expectations on earnings per share.
+For the quarter ended June 30 (Q2), Universal Health Services beat slightly on revenues and beat expectations on earnings per share.

 Compared to the prior-year quarter, revenue expanded.
 Non-GAAP earnings per share grew.
-GAAP earnings per share shrank.
+GAAP earnings per share grew significantly.

 Universal Health Services chalked up revenue of $2.08 billion.
-The 10 analysts polled by S&P Capital IQ expected to see revenue of $2.01 billion on the same basis.
-GAAP reported sales were the same as the prior-year quarter's.
+The seven analysts polled by S&P Capital IQ expected to see revenue of $2.05 billion on the same basis.
+GAAP reported sales were 6.8% higher than the prior-year quarter's $1.72 billion.